cbarkinozer/dost/README.md

 **Goal:** Save conversations to a database and allow users to have multiple, separate chats.

 *   [ ] **Step 2.1: Database Integration.**
-    *   Set up MongoDB.
+    *   Set up PostgreSQL.
     *   Create database schemas/types for `Conversation` and `Message`.
 A `Conversation` will contain an array of `Messages`.
     *   Establish the DB connection in a server-side utility file (`src/lib/server/db.ts`).

 *   [ ] **Step 2.2: API - Conversation Persistence.**
-    *   Modify the chat API to save/update the conversation in MongoDB after a response is generated.
+    *   Modify the chat API to save/update the conversation in PostgreSQL after a response is generated.
     *   Create new API endpoints:
         *   `GET /api/conversations`: To list all conversations for a user.
         *   `GET /api/conversation/[id]`: To fetch the messages for a specific conversation.